Codecademy/docs/content/general/concepts/file-paths/file-paths.md

   - 'paths/front-end-engineer-career-path'
 ---

-A file path describes the location of a file in a programs folder structure.
-They are used to link files, like:
+A file path describes the location of a file in a computer's folder structure.
+They are used to locate files, like:

 - Websites
 - Images